Prasad2472/microservices-training/README.md

   }
 }

 - By default Spring Boot applications look for an **application.propertie**s or **application.yml** file for configuration.
-By setting the **spring.config.name** property we can tell Spring Boot to look for a different file
+By setting the **spring.config.name** property we can tell Spring Boot to look for a different file.

+# Configure this Discovery Server
+eureka:
+  instance:
+    hostname: localhost
+  client:  # Not a client, don't register with yourself (unless running
+           # multiple discovery servers for redundancy)
+    registerWithEureka: false
+    fetchRegistry: false

+server:
+  port: 1111   # HTTP (Tomcat) port

+ - By default Eureka runs on port 8761, but here we will use port 1111 instead